Chicago Residential Landlord & Tenant Ordinance

 Section 5-12-170 Summary of ordinance attached to rental agreement

-The commissioner of the department of planning and development shall prepare a summary of this chapter, describing the respective rights, obligations and remedies of landlords and tenants hereunder, and shall make such summary available for public inspection and copying.
+The Commissioner of Housing shall prepare a summary of this chapter, describing the respective rights, obligations and remedies of landlords and tenants hereunder, and shall make such summary available for public inspection and copying.
 The commissioner shall also, after the city comptroller has announced the rate of interest on security deposits on the first business day of the year, prepare a separate summary describing the respective rights, obligations and remedies of landlords and tenants with respect to security deposits, including the new interest rate as well as the rate for each of the prior two years.
 The commissioner shall also distribute the new rate of security deposit interest, as well as the rate for each of the prior two years, through public service announcements to all radio and television outlets broadcasting in the city.
 A copy of such summary shall be attached to each written rental agreement when any such agreement is initially offered to any tenant or prospective tenant by or on behalf of a landlord and whether such agreement is for a new rental or a renewal thereof.
 Where there is an oral agreement, the landlord shall give to the tenant a copy of the summary.

 The summary shall include the following language:

 “The porch or deck of this building should be designed for a live load of up to 100 pounds, per square foot and is safe only for its intended use.
 Protect your safety.
 Do not overload the porch or deck.
-If you have questions about porch or deck safety, call the City of Chicago non-emergency number, 3-1-1.”
+If you have questions about porch or deck safety, call the City of Chicago non- emergency number, 3-1-1.”

 If the landlord acts in violation of this section, the tenant may terminate the rental agreement by written notice.
 The written notice shall specify the date of termination no later than 30 days from the date of the written notice.
 If a tenant in a civil legal proceeding against his landlord establishes that a violation of this section has occurred, he shall be entitled to recover $100.00 in damages.